draekien/Draekien.CleanVerticalSlice.Common/README.md

    public IHostEnvironment HostEnvironment { get; }

    // in ConfigureServices
-   services.AddCommonApi(
-     HostEnvironment,
+   services.AddCommonApiBuilder()
+           .AddCommonApi(
-     typeof(Startup).Namespace, // The name of the API for SwaggerDocs new[] { // the assemblies to injest XML documentation from typeof(Startup).Assembly,
+              typeof(Startup).Namespace, // tne name of the API for swagger HostEnvironment,
+              new[] { // the assemblies to injest XML documentation from typeof(Startup).Assembly,
                  typeof(Application.DependencyInjection).Assembly
-     });
+              }
+           );

    // in Configure
    app.UseCommonApi(env, $"{typeof(Startup).Namepsace} v1");